 There is solid research on the properties of β-myrcene.
-It is analgesic, anti-inflammatory and sedative.
-Oils high in β-myrcene are likely to be good painkillers, and can be used in strong dilutions for short periods of time to reduce pain.
-We say “likely,” because research results for a component’s medicinal properties don’t necessarily mean the essential oils with those components will all behave in the same way.
-That being said, many times we find the essential oils high in those components do behave in the same ways as the components.
+It is analgesic, anti-inflammatory, and sedative.
+Oils high in β-myrcene are likely to be good painkillers and can be used in strong dilutions for short periods to reduce pain.
+We say "likely," because research results for a component's medicinal properties don't necessarily mean the essential oils with those components will behave similarly.
+That being said, we often find the essential oils high in those components behave in the same ways as the components.

-The current batch of Sitka Spruce I have from Aromatics International has about 23.5 percent β-myrcene.
+The batch of Sitka Spruce I have from Aromatics International has about 23.5 percent β-myrcene.
 When blending from a component perspective, I look for other oils with a significant percentage of β-myrcene.
-Mastic and Lemongrass can both have significant percentages, and may add to the blend’s analgesic, anti-inflammatory and sedative effects.
+Mastic and Lemongrass can both have significant percentages and may add to the blend's analgesic, anti-inflammatory, and sedative effects.

 Aromahead Institute's Blending Classes: